jeffpar/pcjs.v1/devices/ti57/rom/README.md

 Here's the OCR'ed object code [dump](ti57pat037.txt) from [4,164,037](../patents/us4164037/), also for comparison purposes.

-NOTE: This listing is actually missing data on one of the lines; comparing the listing to [4,125,901](../patents/us4125901) makes it fairly clear that a value in the middle of the row (`0E07`) was omitted.
+NOTE: The patent listing was actually missing data on one of the lines; comparing the listing to [4,125,901](../patents/us4125901) made it fairly clear that a value in the middle of the row (`0E07`) was omitted.
 The listing in [4,146,928](.../patents/us4146928) is even worse, with four lines that are missing data.

 #### ROM From U.S. Pat.
 No. 4,125,867